-What Happened in Puerto Rico?
-A Timeline of Hurricane Maria
+What's Happening With the Relief Effort in Puerto Rico?

 FEMA offers a different assessment of the island’s 69 hospitals: “One is fully operational, 55 are partially operational, five are closed, and the status of eight is as yet unknown,” it says in a statement.

-The Department of Defense also says it’s operating 10 regional supply distribution centers across the territory, which supply “food, water, and other commodities.”
+The Department of Defense also says it’s operating 10 regional supply-distribution centers across the territory, which supply “food, water, and other commodities.”

 Carmen Yulín Cruz, the mayor of San Juan, responds to acting DHS secretary Duke saying the response is a “good news story.”